 Predraft Song That Makes Me Want To Run Through A Goddamn Brick Wall

 "Oblivion," by Mastodon.
-And holy living fuck does that band's new album BLOW UP MY SHIT.
+And holy living fuck does that band's new album rock like a bitch.
 Even the concept behind it fucking rocks:

 The album follows a quadriplegic who learned to astrally project and on his journey he flew too close to the sun, burning his umbilical cord which connected him to his body and he flew into oblivion.
 At the same time in Czarist Russia Rasputin and his cult were channeling spirits and brought the quadriplegic to their time.
 He explains his situation and foretells the assassination of Rasputin.
 Inevitably Rasputin is assassinated and Rasputin guides him back to his body.